feac80/GameCircles/README.md

 # GameCircles
 This app uses

-Description: when a key is pressed a random color cirlce pop up in the browser along with a effect sound.
+Description: when a key is pressed a random color cirlce pop up in the browser along with an effect sound.

 We can create a new sound by adding a new keyborad as follow:
     <Key>: {